 Travel insurance is important for expensive trips!

 It’s a good thing that I bought travel insurance for our trip.
 In the weeks leading up to it, we learned that our older dog, Arran, has lymphoma.
 We had another dog named Zane who also had lymphoma, and sadly he died just one week after he was diagnosed.
 In Zane’s case, the cancer appeared while we were vacationing in Scotland back in August 2019, and we had no idea that he was sick.
-A week after we got home, I felt swollen lymph nodes under his jaws and a week later, he was gone.
-So naturally, I was worried about how Arran would do while we were gone.
-We didn’t find out about his lymphoma until canceling would have required us to pay 80% of the cost of the reservation at the Bareiss.
-Then, we would have been fighting the insurance company.
-Nevertheless, the thought of canceling did occur to us.
+A week after we got home, I felt swollen lymph nodes under his jaw, and a week after that, he was gone.

 We ultimately decided not to cancel, because Arran is overall healthier than Zane was when he got sick.
-We also took him to the vet last week and she said she thought he would be okay during our time away.
-We had a fine needle aspirate done to see what kind of lymphoma Arran has– it doesn’t appear to be as aggressive as Zane’s was.
+We also took him to the vet last week, and she said she thought he would be okay during our time away.
+We had a fine needle aspirate done to see what kind of lymphoma Arran has; it doesn’t appear to be as aggressive as Zane’s was.
 We also knew that since we’d just be in the Schwarzwald, it wouldn’t be a problem to come back and deal with Arran if the need arose.
 We didn’t get any calls from the Hundepension while we were gone, so we assume he did alright.
 He has an appointment to see the vet on Wednesday, at which point we’ll determine what can be done to make the rest of his time the most comfortable.

 Edited to add: I am pleased to report that Arran made it through his time at the Hundepension with no issues.
 He’s home, and delighted to be back with his favorite person, Bill!